rancher/docs/content/rancher/v2.x/en/installation/ha-server-install2/create-nodes-and-load-balancer/_index.md

 ---
-title: 1 - Provision Nodes
+title: 1 - Create Nodes and Load Balancer
 weight: 276
 ---

-Use your provider of choice to provision 3 nodes for RKE.
+Use your provider of choice to provision 3 nodes and a Load Balancer endpoint for your RKE install.

 You will need to provide SSH credentials and DNS/IP address for your nodes to RKE.

 ### Host Requirements